6 Steps to Reach the Right Person with the Right Message at the Right Time

 Solutions to help you grow…

 Back in the day, mass marketing and advertising focused on Reach and Frequency.
-Reach being the total number of different people exposed to a message at least once and frequency meaning the number of times the target market sees or hears an ad.
+Reach is the total number of different people exposed to a message at least once and frequency meaning the number of times the target market sees or hears an ad.

 Advertisers worried about the cost to reach a thousand members of the coveted Adult 25-54 market.
 Huge budgets were necessary to buy TV, radio and newspaper advertising.

 Those were the days…if you were selling ads.
-But advertisers with small and medium sized budgets were playing an expensive game of darts, hoping to hit the target.
+But advertisers with small and medium-sized budgets were playing an expensive game of darts, hoping to hit the target.

-With the communication opportunities available today, companies can focus on segmented target audiences that have the specific wants, needs and characteristics of their ideal customers, right?
+With the communication opportunities available today, companies can focus on segmented target audiences that have the specific wants, needs, and characteristics of their ideal customers, right?

 True market segmentation is unfortunately not the norm.
 Companies do not drill down into their target markets enough and rarely define their ideal customer in detail.
 Instead of connecting with true prospects, organizations continue to throw darts and hope to reach more customers via broad online and offline advertising.